HLT-ISTI/LeQua2022_scripts/Readme.md

 which also contains implementations of standard evaluation measures and evaluation protocols.
-For participating in this lab you are welcome to use [QuaPy](https://github.com/HLT-ISTI/QuaPy/tree/lequa2022) and its tools in any way you might deem suitable (it is not mandatory though).
+For participating in this lab you are welcome to use [QuaPy](https://github.com/HLT-ISTI/QuaPy/tree/lequa2022) and its tools in any way you might deem suitable (it is not mandatory, though).

 All the official baselines for LeQua2022 will be implemented as part of QuaPy.
 Check out the branch [lequa2022](https://github.com/HLT-ISTI/QuaPy/tree/lequa2022) in which